National Maritime Union: Expansion

-In 1958 the union decided on an aggressive building program, and hired New Orleans-based architect Albert C. Ledner to design some unique buildings for them, including a headquarters building at Seventh Avenue between 12th Street and 13th Street, completed in 1964, a block-through service annex at 346 West 17th Street and a plaza and "pizza-box"-shaped companion building next to it on Ninth Avenue, both built in 1966 and both named for Joseph Curran.
+In 1958 the union decided on an aggressive building program, and hired New Orleans–based architect Albert C. Ledner to design some unique buildings for them, including a headquarters building at Seventh Avenue between 12th Street and 13th Street, completed in 1964, a block-through service annex at 346 West 17th Street and a plaza and "pizza-box"-shaped companion building next to it on Ninth Avenue, both built in 1966 and both named for Joseph Curran.
 The Curran buildings held offices for the union and its pension fund, medical and training facilities, dormitory rooms for seaman, a gymnasium, swimming pool and 900-seat auditorium.

+While federal contracting had been a practice since nearly the beginning of the formation of the United States the McNamara–O'Hara Service Contract Act had been signed in 1965 and had opened the doors to more privatization of work previously performed by government employees.
+The Act also provided regulations to ensure continuity of wages and fringe benefits with successor contractors as well as regulations to ensure that private employees did not have their right to organize infringed.
+Thousands of service jobs were now available to local residents and military dependents and, in 1967, the National Maritime Union identified a need amongst unorganized employees working on or in connection with the federal government to be unionized.
+This "shoreside division" of the NMU became known as the Industrial, Technical & Professional Employees Union (ITPE).
+While the National Maritime Union continued its operations as a maritime union, the ITPE grew into a sizable share of the NMU's total membership.

+Decline

-In 1973, with the union's fortunes fading with the decreased activity in the Port of New York, the headquarters building was sold to St. Vincent's Hospital.
+In 1973, with the union's fortunes fading, in large part due to flag of convenience loopholes, and with the decreased activity in the Port of New York, the headquarters building was sold to St. Vincent's Hospital.
 The 17th Street and Ninth Avenue buildings were sold in 1987 to Covenant House, a drug rehabilitation program, for use as a runaway shelter and educational facility.